pgomez-r/42M/CURSUS/inception/guide/02_PORTS_FORWARDING.md

 It's not enough to open ports on the guest machine, you also need to redirect traffic from the host machine to the guest machine.
 Traffic traveling on certain ports must be redirected by forwarding ports from the guest machine to the host machine.

-In Virtualbox, go to *setting/network/advanced/port forwarding*, and specify the following rules (change 42 port for the one you chose before):
+In Virtualbox, go to *setting/network/advanced/port forwarding*, and specify the following rule HTPPS and SSH (*ignore HTTP and remember not to use ports 42 or 22 if you are in Malaga campus*):

 ![port forwarding](media/ports_forwarding/step_6_0.png)